ng-alain/delon/docs/new-page.en-US.md

 The CLI will automatically create `sys.module.ts` and `sys-routing.module.ts` files under `src/app/routes/sys`, the former is the system setup module component definition file; the latter is the system setup module routing Configuration file.

+This way, you can safely start developing business pages like menu management, logging, system configuration, etc. in the `sys` directory.

 ## Second, the page

 Use the `ng generate` (abbreviated as: `ng g`) command to create a log list page in the `sys` directory: